 In the years since the publication, we have developed estimates of output, inputs and productivity for different service areas.
 These estimates are updated annually, and any methods changes are explained in prior papers and articles that we have published.
-Service areas are based on the Classification of Functions of Government (COFOG).
+Service areas are based on the Classification of the functions of government (COFOG).
 These are:

 - Adult social care